AkhilT044/ML_Bioactivity_Pediction_CYCLOGENASE-2/README.md

-# Bioactivity Prediction of Chemical Compounds Against Cyclooxygenase-2(COX-2) Using Machine Learning
+# Bioactivity Prediction of Chemical Compounds Against Cyclooxygenase-2(COX-2) Using Machine Learning with python

 ## Overview
 This project focuses on predicting the bioactivity of chemical compounds against Cyclooxygenase-2 (COX-2), an enzyme implicated in inflammation and various diseases.
 The goal is to develop a machine learning model that can accurately classify compounds as active or inactive COX-2 inhibitors, streamlining the early stages of drug discovery.
 The project leverages cheminformatics tools, Python-based machine learning, and a user-friendly web interface for predictions.